 None of the above

-How does your exclusion monitoring reduce the noise and toil of dealing with false positives, or potential matches?
-Often, selecting the right exclusion monitoring solution comes down to this critical issue: the difference between vendors or internal processes could mean countless manual hours spent verifying potential exclusions with a SSN or an NPI instead of focusing on the critical, thoughtful work that your organization needs.
-At a minimum, every exclusion monitoring solution should be fully automated and should deliver exact-match results.
-The risk, time, and effort spent on potential matches is simply moving healthcare, and your organization, backward.
+How does your current exclusion monitoring solution and process manage the heavy lift of false positives and/or potential matches?
+Selecting the right exclusion monitoring solution comes down to this critical issue - how can you alleviate the countless manual hours it takes to verify potential exclusions with an SSN or NPI so your team can focus on other critical initiatives at your organization?
+At a minimum, look for a solution that automates your process and delivers exact-match results.
+Otherwise, the risk, time, and effort spent on manually resolving potential matches is simply holding your organization back.

 Does your monitoring process require manual intervention?

 Healthcare continues to move toward a state of greater interoperability across systems, tools, and data, and this trend continues into the realm of selecting an exclusion monitoring solution.
-It’s best practice to ensure your exclusion monitoring solution integrates seamlessly with your workflow: with well-designed SaaS software, your native systems via API integrations, or the other applications you use, such as an HRIS or a claims processing system.
-The best exclusion monitoring solutions do not force a new process on your teams; instead, they integrate directly with the tools and processes you already have.
+It’s best practice to ensure your exclusion monitoring solution integrates seamlessly within your workflow; with well-designed SaaS software, your native systems via API integrations, or the other applications you use, such as an HRIS or a claims processing system.
+The best solutions do not force a new process on your teams; instead, they integrate directly with the tools and processes you already have.

-Does your current exclusion process integrate into your workflows?
+Does your current exclusion process integrate within your workflows?